is considered a poet and musician of the people. He and his band

 and Mientras Más Lo Pienso Tu

-began adding merengue and lightning-quick riffs of "perico ripiao," and suddenly found success with a young crowd tired from hearing the same old thing.
+began adding merengue and lightning-quick riffs of "perico ripiao," and suddenly found success with a young crowd tired of hearing the same old thing.
 The new music, called "bachata-merengue," soon won considerable acclaim in the Dominican Republic.
 The group was selected by their government to represent the country in the International Music Festival of OTI, the Organization of Ibero American Television.
 In 1988, Guerra

 had one of their biggest hits, Ojalá Que Llueva Café